 Who may file a claim with the Administrator of the Fund?

-As provided by legislation, any person in Canada including private corporations, municipalities, provinces or the Crown, may file a claim with the Administrator respecting loss, damage, costs and expenses resulting from ship-source pollution.
-After the Administrator investigates and pays a claim, he or she has a duty to take reasonable measures to recover from the owner of the ship, or any other applicable source, the compensation paid to claimants from the Fund.
+As provided by legislation, any person in Canada including private corporations, municipalities, provinces or the Crown, may file a claim with the Administrator respecting loss, damage, costs and expenses resulting from ship-source oil pollution.
+After the Administrator investigates and pays a claim, he or she has a duty to take all reasonable measures to recover from the owner of the ship, or any other applicable source, the compensation paid to claimants from the Fund.

 Must a claimant suffer property damage in order to claim for economic loss?

 No. For example, if a community suffers an economic downturn as a direct result of a ship-source oil spill, any local businesses that can demonstrate an economic loss caused by the spill will be eligible for compensation.